ng572/blog/_posts/2022-08-19-debugging-alacarte-ubuntu-2204.md

 ### Symptom

-Native APT-installed of alacarte (aka Main Menu editor) NOT responding when I was adding a new item
+Native APT-installed alacarte (aka Main Menu editor) NOT responding when I was adding a new item

 ### Log